 A day of film, fashion, design and storytelling workshops

 The London School of Film, Media and Design welcomed a group of enthusiastic, creative school students to the University of West London on Wednesday 23 November for a Taster Day.
-After a welcome by the Head of School Paul Lohneis and introduction to the University and the School the students spent the day attending workshops that covered the school’s specialist subject areas in Photography, Visual Effects, Graphic Design, Film Production, Fashion and Textiles, Advertising and Public Relations, Radio and Digital Media and English.
+After a welcome by the Head of School Paul Lohneis and introduction to the University and the School the students spent the day attending workshops that covered the school’s specialist subject areas in Photography, Visual Effects, Graphic Design, Film Production, Fashion and Textiles, Advertising and Public Relations, Media Production and English.

 'The University of West London seems to be a uni with a warm community that I look forward to joining next year.'
 (Taster day student)

 The students were also given a campus tour and career talk to see the excellent facilities they could use and learn about the work experience opportunities the school offers.